Basic First Model

 Now we copy Level 2 to Levels 3 to 8.

-To create Levels 3-8 by copying Level 2:
+To create Levels 3-8 by copying Level 2

 1. In the Level Creation/Sorting Menu, ensure that Ventus is set to Automatically create levels with a default height of 10 ft.

-2. To select and display only Level 2, in the Object tree, right-click Level 3.0 (Level 2) and click Set as Active level.
+2. To select and display only Level 2, in the Object tree, right-click Level 3.0 m (Level 2) and click Set as Active level.
 In the ribbon unselect Show lower level.

-3. Using the Select/Edit Objects tool, click and drag to select all the zones and flow paths on Level 3.0.
+3. Using the Select/Edit Objects tool, click and drag to select all the zones and Flow Paths on Level 3.0.

 5. Go to the Perspective View and click Reset All.